torvalds/linux/Documentation/gpu/amdgpu/display/dcn-overview.rst

 AMD Hardware Pipeline
 ---------------------

-When discussing graphics on Linux, the **pipeline** term can sometimes be overloaded with multiple meanings, so it is important to define what we mean when we say **pipeline**.
+When discussing graphics on GNU/Linux, the **pipeline** term can sometimes be overloaded with multiple meanings, so it is important to define what we mean when we say **pipeline**.
 In the DCN driver, we use the term **hardware pipeline** or **pipeline** or just **pipe** as an abstraction to indicate a